cielavenir/cmake/Help/command/ctest_build.rst

   for an example.

 ``PROJECT_NAME <project-name>``
+  Ignored since CMake 3.0.

+  .. versionchanged:: 3.14
-  Ignored.
-This was once used but is no longer needed.
+    This value is no longer required.

 ``TARGET <target-name>``
   Specify the name of a target to build.
 If not specified the